-Sunday Afternoon: I am continuing my series on the Canons of Dort.
-We are covering the second head of doctrine (Christ's death) and dealing with refutation of errors (5-7).
+Sunday Afternoon: We are continuing with our study of the Canons of Dort.
+We are currently in the 3rd/4th head of Doctrine, and will be considering the implications of regeneration as an act of God (articles 12-13).
 The catechism service begins @ 1:15 p.m.

 For more information and directions, check out the Christ Reformed website: Christ Reformed Church

 The hosts begin a new series exploring the feasting themes from Genesis to Revelation.
 After eating the forbidden fruit, humanity was cast into sin and death.
 As Scripture unfolds, we discover God’s gracious plan of redemption which culminates in the great feast at the end of the ages.
 We who were strangers and enemies of God are welcomed to the wedding feast of the Lamb.
 Join the hosts as they begin this new series on Divine Hospitality.
 Michael Horton and Kim Riddlebarger will be joined in discussion with special guests Justin Holcomb and Steve Parks.

 He's back!
 And he's watching TV commercials for Antichrist numerology.

 I always thought the Antichrist would drive a Fiat--the symbol of a revived Roman Empire.

 Americans often overlook World War One and its significance in forming the modern world.
 The reason why is obvious.
 World War Two is much more recent, many of our fathers participated in it, and the militaristic fascism of Germany, Italy, and Japan was a serious threat to the very survival of the western democracies.